Environment: Plant Grafter

 Grafting Techniques: Strong understanding of various grafting methods and the ability to perform them accurately.

-Plant Biology and Horticulture: Knowledge of plant anatomy, physiology, and horticultural principles related to grafting and plant propagation.
+Plant Biology and Horticulture: Moreover, knowledge of plant anatomy, physiology, and horticultural principles related to grafting and plant propagation.

 Manual Dexterity: Excellent fine motor skills and precision in handling grafting tools and plant materials.